 Note: FEPS staff will inform you how and when you must submit the information.
 Your benefits can stop if you fail to provide the information in the stipulated time limit.

-Update: Fraud and Error Prevention Service Centres were 'Benefit Integrity Centres' before.
+Update: DWP Fraud and Error Prevention Service Centres were 'Benefit Integrity Centres' before.

 Always check any communication from the Fraud and Error Prevention Service Center.
 Make sure the contact is genuine before giving out your personal information.

 You can also contact Jobcentre Plus to confirm that the claim review is genuine.
-Those who are claiming Pension Credit should contact their Pension Centre to verify whether they are checking your claim.
+People who are claiming Pension Credit should contact their Pension Centre to verify whether they are checking your claim.

 Any phone call from FEPS begins with several security questions.
 They use them to check and verify your identity.
 Often, they will ask for the name of your bank.
 But, they will never ask for your bank account number or the sort code.

-If you receive a text message from a FEPS it will show the phone prefix number as either 'Jobcentre +' or 'Jobcentre Plus'.
+If you get a text message from a FEPS it will show the phone prefix number as 'Jobcentre +' or as 'Jobcentre Plus'.
 Their text messages are most likely:

 Note: FEPS text messages are informational only.
 There is no need to reply to them by text message from your phone.